• Skip to primary navigation

 Freezer sweet corn (with butter, sugar and salt)

 Our garden this year had 4 little rows of sweet corn.
 The barn cats loved hiding in the stalks.
 If you couldn't find the barn cats you knew exactly where to find them.
 Our garden definitely flourished this year, it's our 3rd year here and this was the year of the great garden expansion nearly doubling in size.
 Which is why we were able to plant so much sweet corn.
-It was ...
+It was so ...

 Why don’t homesteaders use vets